 Yes.
 Your doctor is glad to come to your home should you have trouble getting to the office.
 The cost of a home visit is an additional $150 to cover transportation and additional transit time.

 - Is the doctor really available at any time?

 Ideally, yes.
 Of course, he is human and can’t guarantee 100 percent availability.
-That said, a reasonable expectation for availability would be that he returns your call within a couple of hours during the day-time, be available for urgent calls at night, and responds by the next business day for emails/texts.
+That said, a reasonable expectation for availability would be that he returns your call by the end of business day, be available for urgent calls in the evening, and responds by the next business day for emails/texts.

 - Can the fee count as part of my deductible?